Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Mixing solution

 \section{Mixing solution}

-In this appendix, we give a derivation of the result referred to as the mixing solution by \citet{hull1987pricing}.
+In this appendix, we give a derivation of the result referred to as the mixing solution by \citep{hull1987pricing}.
 This result is crucial for the expansion methodology implemented in \Cref{sec:prelims2}.
 Hull and White first established the expression for the case of independent Brownian motions $W$ and $B$.
 Later on, this was extended for the correlated Brownian motions case, see \citep{Willard97,romano1997contingent}.
-Under a domestic risk-neutral measure $\Qro$, suppose that the spot $S$ with variance $\sigma$ follows the dynamics